 This often happens when running ChromeDriver or Chrome using a special test harness (perhaps an IDE) or continuous build system (such as Jenkins).

-First, try launching the same Chrome binary that your test uses from a normal
+Try launching the same Chrome binary that your test uses from a normal

-to Chrome, make sure to include those too.
+to Chrome, make sure to include those, too.
 If Chrome fails to start correctly,

-Assuming you can run Chrome from a command prompt, your next step should be to see if the same problem occurs when running your test in a testing environment (preferably launching the test binary or script directly from a normal user's command prompt).
-You should also check that you are able to launch Chrome directly from your test (without using WebDriver/ChromeDriver).
+Assuming you can run Chrome from a command prompt, your next step is to see if the same problem occurs when running your test in a testing environment.
+Preferably, you launch the test binary or script directly from a normal user's command prompt.
+Confirm that you can launch Chrome directly from your test, without using WebDriver or ChromeDriver.
 For example, in Java, you may use the ProcessBuilder API to start the Chrome binary directly.
 If your test exhibits the same problem even in a testing environment, file a new issue with instructions on how to reproduce the problem.

 Otherwise, if the problem only occurs in your special testing environment:

-Using Chrome's alternate installer.
+Use Chrome's alternate installer.
 This installs Chrome for all users.
 This often fixes problems if you are running Selenium as a background service.

 A common cause for Chrome to crash during startup is running Chrome as root user